Frequently Asked Questions

 Use the search filters menus on the right hand side of the Moonclip web pages to assist you on the proper moonclip to purchase.

-If you are unsure call us.
+If you are unsure about how to use moon clips for your revolver, or wondering which moon clip to use, call us.
 See the Contact menu tab.

 What brand of brass works best in your .025 Thick - Full Moonclips?

 Federal or Remington & others makes works the best with the .025 thick Full Moonclips, which fit all the .38/357 standard moonclip.
 They allow the cartridges to have some movement or wiggle so that they will fall right into the chambers once properly aligned.
 Winchester brass does not work at all as the groove width is too tight/small.

 Starline Brass is used in specific clips that state that they are for Starline Brass.

 Recently got into revolvers with a 627, and wanted to get some moonclips, but I didn't know which ones would work best with what ammo.

 All results are with my grip and twist strength, which should be about average male in their 20s to 30s on a BMT mooner.
 No modifications have been made to either the mooner, the moonclips, or the casings.
 All moonclips tested are 8 rounders for the S&W 627PC.

 PPU 38 special 158 gr SWC: .025, .020

 .020: Easy in, easy out, too much wiggle